tonikelope/coronapoker/docs/ec-identity-spec.md

   || sobrante_cents(int64)        // odd-chip remainder, credited to no player
 ```

 `bote_cents` is the player's total contribution to the pot, `pagar_cents` the chips it was paid, `sobrante_cents` the table-level odd-chip remainder.
 Amounts are integer cents at chip precision (host-independent).
-Participants are sorted by `PLAYER_ID` so map iteration order does not affect the bytes, and only those with a non-zero contribution or payout are listed.
+Participants are sorted by `PLAYER_ID` so map iteration order does not affect the bytes. `SettlementRecord.encode` sorts and rejects duplicate `PLAYER_ID`s but applies no other filter; which participants appear at all (e.g. skipping any with neither a contribution nor a payout) is decided by the **caller** that assembles the entry list, not by the encoder.

 Absorb (a distinct domain separator keeps a settlement table from ever being parsed as an action record):